Peppermint Oil, Herbal, and Homeopathic Remedies

 Peppermint oil (Mentha x piperita)

-Of all the herbal remedies, the most well-studied in clinical trials is peppermint oil, and there is substantial evidence proving its effectiveness.
-In one placebo-controlled trial, 79 percent of people receiving peppermint oil capsule experienced alleviation of the severity of abdominal pain, 83 percent had less bloating, 83 percent showed a reduction in stool frequency, and 79 percent had less flatulence (gas).
-Symptom improvements were significantly better than the placebo.
+Of all the herbal remedies, the most well-studied in clinical trials is peppermint oil.
+There is substantial evidence proving its effectiveness.
+In one placebo-controlled trial of people receiving peppermint oil capsules:2

 Other trials have also demonstrated the effectiveness of peppermint oil in abdominal pain and quality of life.
 The most common side effect reported from peppermint oil capsules is heartburn.
 Taking enteric-coated capsules can help prevent this from occurring.
 Menthol, the chemical component in peppermint oil, has been shown to have antimicrobial and antispasmodic activity and cause a reduction in gastric motility.2